-You can use the Edit Brush to paint an effect onto specific areas of your image, and then set the blend mode and opacity slider to change the way the effect is applied.
+to paint an effect onto specific areas of your image, and then You can use the Edit Brush set the blend mode and opacity slider to change the way the effect is applied.

 The blend mode and opacity controls apply to many of the editing tools and special effects filters.
 When it does not make sense to have these controls, they are omitted.
 The blend mode and opacity controls are not on the following tools: Crop, Resize, Lens Distortion Correction, Perspective Correction, Rotate, Flip, Watermark, Text, Red Eye Reduction, Repair Tool, Selections.
-It is also not available in Develop.